 Getting Here: You can reach this small hill station in 30 minutes by driving via the Munnar – Top Station Highway.

-Things To Do: Stop by at the Shooting Point and the Echo Point on your way to the hill station, and visit the famous dam & lake once you reach the hills.
+Things To Do in Munnar: Stop by at the Shooting Point and the Echo Point on your way to the hill station, and visit the famous dam & lake once you reach the hills.

 3. Mararikulam In Alleppey